Tech-Phantoms/Maintainers-Program/README.md

 ## Apply for Tech Phantoms Maintainers Program 2021 🎉

-Applications for Maintainers Program 2021 is now open from 15 November to 1 December.
+Applications for Maintainers Program 2021 is open from 15 November to 1 December.

 ## 🤔 How can I apply?

-- Create a [new Discussion](https://github.com/Tech-Phantoms/Maintainers-Program/discussions/new?category=application) in Application category to submit you application for **Maintainers Program 2021**.
+- Create a [new discussion](https://github.com/Tech-Phantoms/Maintainers-Program/discussions/new?category=application) in the Application category to submit your application for **Maintainers Program 2021**.
 - Your Application will consist of two parts
     - **About Me** -  This where you will introduce yourself and provide some projects you have worked on.
 Don't forget to include your social links.
     - **Project Proposal** - This is where you will provide the Doogle docs link of the project proposal.
 You'll have create a Google docs and send the link to `techphantoms.20@gmail.com`.